pnimac/webcrawler-springboot-react/README.md

 ## Step 5: Parsing the HTML Content:

-We use **JSoup** Java library to parse the HTML content and  extract all the links (URLs) present on the homepage, basically extract all anchor tags.
+**JSoup** Java library is used to parse the HTML content and  extract all the URLs present on the homepage, basically extract all anchor tags.

 ## Step 6: Continuation and Chaining:

-The crawler then sends HTTP requests to each of these links and repeats the above steps.
+The crawler then sends HTTP requests to each of these URLs and repeats the above steps.
 The **CompletableFuture** API allows chaining multiple asynchronous operations, making it easier to build complex workflows without blocking.

 # Tech Stack: